mveteanu/CodeAvenger/_posts/2017-01-09-Add-a-custom-domain-to-a-GitHub-repository.md

 2. Test your new website / domain.
 E.g. [http://www.vmasoft.net](http://www.vmasoft.net)

-3. If you have access to a Linux machine you can use the dig command to check the DNS settings:
+3. If you have access to a Linux machine you can use the dig command to check the DNS settings.
+It should look like this:

 ```sh
 dig www.vmasoft.net